-Over the last nine years, I’ve had the opportunity to work with thousands of entrepreneurs from all over world which has given me some unique perspective that I’d like to share with you today.
+Over the last nine years, I’ve had the opportunity to work with thousands of entrepreneurs from all over the world, giving me some unique perspectives that I’d like to share with you today.

 The stereotype of the entrepreneur has changed.
 It’s no longer just two guys in a garage.
 Entrepreneurs come from all walks of life and transcend age, gender, and geography.